For puppies from 8 to 16 weeks age

 What you Receive

-- Includes puppy training manual (authored by the trainer and regularly updated), weekly summary sheets and a silent opening treat pouch.
+- Includes puppy training manual (authored by the trainer and regularly updated);

 - Each class focuses on reinforcing puppies for offering appropriate behaviour throughout class such as sit, down, calm, on mat, quiet instead of barking, all 4 paws on floor instead of jumping.